 Need a break from the books?
-Ready to apply what you're learning in service to others?
+Ready to apply what you're learning to serve others?
 Trying to discover God's purpose for your life?
-Each year, hundreds of students choose to step out in faith and take a semester or an entire school year out to serve others full-time.
+God can use you wherever you are if you're willing to trust Him and say YES to His call!
+Each year, hundreds of students choose to step out in faith and take a semester or an entire school year to serve others full-time.
 It's challenging, faith-building, and life-changing.

-If you are a student at a Seventh-day Adventist university, your first step is to talk with your Chaplain or Student Missions Director.
-They will guide you through the process of finding a place to serve and applying through Adventist Volunteer Service (AVS).
+If you are a student at a Seventh-day Adventist university, your first step is talking with your campus Chaplain or Student Missions Director.
+They will guide you through the process of applying and finding a place to serve.
 They also usually provide support with fundraising, loan deferment, scholarships, training, and travel arrangements.
-Outlined below are the basic steps of the process, but your Student Missions program may include other important steps.
+Below is an overview of the basic steps, but your Student Missions program will include other important steps.

-The main qualifications to serve as a volunteer through AVS include:
+The main qualifications to serve as a long-term volunteer through AVS include:

 - Being between the ages of 18 and 79.

-- Being a baptized member in good standing in the Seventh-day Adventist Church.
+- Being a baptized member in good standing of the Seventh-day Adventist Church.

-- Financially able to serve without compensation other than a small living allowance.
+- Being financially able to serve without compensation other than a small living allowance.

-Contact your Chaplain or Student Missions Director in your spiritual life or campus ministries office.
-They can help guide you through the process of finding a call, applying with AVS, fundraising, travel arrangements, training, loan deferment, and even scholarships.
+Even if you are not yet sure, you can always contact your Chaplain or Student Missions Director in your Spiritual Life or Campus Ministries office.
+They can help guide you through the process of deciding whether or not to go, finding a call, applying with AVS, fundraising, travel arrangements, training loan deferment, and even scholarships.

 The following documents and forms need to be completed and turned in to your Student Missions Director.
 If you choose to attach them to your application, please let your Director know.